-The key findings of the oral and intravenous (iv), pharmacokinetics (PK), and metabolism studies performed in support of the safety evaluation of vandetanib in the rat and dog were as stated below.
+The key findings of the oral and intravenous (iv), pharmacokinetics (PK) and metabolism studies performed in support of the safety evaluation of vandetanib in the rat and dog are listed below.

-The bioavailability after oral dosing was high (75% to 92%) in the rat and less than 33% in the dog.
+The bioavailability after oral dosing was high (75% to 92%) in the rat and greater than 33% in the dog).
 The absorption was not rapid, with peak concentrations occurring 3 to 8 hours postdose.
 At higher doses in rats and dogs, profiles were flat, indicating prolonged absorption.